artdgn/movies-notifier/README.md

     to just print them out.
 3. run using `docker run --rm -v ~/your_movies_data:/movies_notifier/data artdgn/movies_notifier`,
-    with no command line options this will just print the help message, or add e.g. `-n 100 -ne` to to that line to scan last 100 movies and print the notifications to screen.
+    with no command line options this will just print the help message, or add e.g. `-n 100 -ne` to that line to scan last 100 movies and print the notifications to screen.

 #### Using local installation
 1. Git clone this repo and install requirements (`pip install .` or `pip install -r requirements.txt`)